 ZoomInfo's strength is its depth and breadth of data.
 You get detailed company information: revenue, headcount, industry, location, technology stack, as well as contact-level data including email addresses, phone numbers, and LinkedIn profiles.
 The platform is particularly strong for enterprise data.

-However, ZoomInfo's real-time updates are less frequent than some competitors, and its pricing per-contact can become expensive at scale.
-For enterprise sales teams selling large deals, ZoomInfo's comprehensive data often justifies the cost.
-For mid-market sales teams, consider alternatives.
+For enterprise sales teams selling large deals, ZoomInfo's data depth often justifies the cost.
+For mid-market sales teams, that credit ceiling and contract structure are worth comparing against alternatives.

 Deep Dive: 6sense Buyer Intelligence